How to Spend a Perfect Artsy Traveler Day in Athens

 Exquisite wood sculpture at the Musée national du Moyen Âge

-A highlight of my visit is the room containing the Lady and the Unicorn tapestries.
-These stunning tapestries warrant a good chunk of my touring time.
-I take a seat in the middle of the room and enjoy the details in each of the six tapestries.
+A highlight of your visit will likely be the room containing the Lady and the Unicorn tapestries.
+These stunning tapestries warrant a good chunk of your touring time.
+Take a seat in the middle of the room and enjoy the details in each of the six tapestries.

 For more about the Musée de Cluny, check out my post Paris for Art Lovers: Nine of the Best Small Museums in Paris